perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ### Regular expression helper
 {: .no_toc }
-In the Service Level Indicators view it is possible to use the `regular expression helper` to update the `Only apply to metrics matching regex pattern` property for a key metric by clicking the `settings` icon in the end of a key metric row..
-If there is metric data available for a key metric the `regular expression helper` can be used to preview the results of a regular expression applied to a set of metrics.
+In the `Service Level Indicators` and `Check results` views it is possible to use the `Filter request helper` to set the `Only apply to metrics matching regex pattern` property for a SLI by clicking the `filter` icon in the end the row.
+If there is check results data available the `Filter request helper` can be used to preview the results is a regular expression is used to filter the requests.

 ![Regex helper](https://docs.perfana.io/docs/images/regex-helper.png)